gardehal/python-playlist/README.md

 ## TODO

-- playback option to replay stream
-- option to fetch when on the last stream in playlist with fetch enabled?
 - add names of things, like when deleting streams from playlist (better feedback for user) - and confirmation y/n
 - fix some of the index/int usage, should use consistent index/count in printing
 - pad indexes to 3-4 chars to prevent dumb indentation